-Operations and Hospitality suppliers
+Property related, Operations and Hospitality suppliers

-Operations and Hospitality suppliers which includes cleaning, security, courier and catering and accommodation services, especially where the services might be procured indirectly and the workforce generally includes a higher proportion of migrant workers and those paid at or close to the minimum wage (vulnerable workers).
+Property related suppliers include office fit out and furniture where the manufactured product contains product and raw materials from countries with a higher risk of modern slavery.
+Operations and Hospitality suppliers which includes cleaning, security, courier and catering and accommodation services, especially where the services might be procured indirectly, and the workforce generally includes a higher proportion of migrant workers and those paid at or close to the minimum wage (vulnerable workers).

-Key risk areas for Operations and Hospitality include:
+Key risk areas for Property related include:

-- Industry certain industries carry an inherently higher risk of modern slavery - Workers is any part of the workforce likely to include vulnerable workers and where, due to the indirect nature of supply, there is less transparency of the workforce
+- Product sourcing manufacturing inputs and raw materials - Countries of operation manufactured goods and raw materials from countries with a higher risk of modern slavery - Key risk areas for Operations and Hospitality include: - Industry certain industries carry an inherently higher risk of modern slavery - Workers is any part of the workforce likely to include vulnerable workers and where, due to the indirect nature of supply, there is less transparency of the workforce